Lobular breast carcinoma is a subtype of breast cancer can range from lobular carcinoma in situ (LCIS) to invasive lobular carcinoma.

 Parenchymal patterns in breast imaging influence mammographic screening sensitivity and is related to the risk of breast cancer.
 This article describes the historical classifications of breast density.
 See the main article on breast density for the currently accepted BI-RADS descriptors.

-The pectoralis major muscle is a muscle of the pectoral region, overlying the anterior chest wall but is considered an upper limb muscle due to its function.
+The pectoralis major muscle is a large fan-shaped muscle of the pectoral region, overlying the anterior chest wall but often considered an upper limb muscle due to its function.

 Perforating branches of the internal thoracic arteries arise from the paired internal thoracic arteries (also known as internal mammary arteries) and run in the superior six intercostal spaces.
 These arteries pierce the internal intercostal muscles and pectoralis major, contributing to the blood...